-So What Actually Goes On?
+What Actually Goes On During Tết?

 Whilst Christmas and New Year in the West have moved away from their religious routes, Tết has kept true to it’s history and the holiday period is filled with many traditions and customs.
-There’s a very obvious emphasis on tying up all loose ends from the current year and starting the next year in the best way possible.
-It’s a magical time filled with superstition, fortune and history.
+There’s a very obvious emphasis on tying up all loose ends from the previous year and starting the next year in the best way possible.
+It’s quite a magical time filled with superstition, fortune and history.

-One of our favourite aspects of Tết is Banh chung, or Tet cake – a green leaf wrapped square that you’re sure to see being bought and sold everywhere.
+One of our favourite aspects of Tết is Banh chung, or Tet cake.
+A green leaf-wrapped square that you’re sure to see being bought and sold everywhere.
 It’s traditionally made together by the family and contains glutinous rice, mung beans and pork.
-To all you Veggie Vagabonds, in many veggie restaurants or shops it’s possible to buy a meat-free alternative which is absolutely delicious!
+To all you Veggie Vagabonds, Hanoi is a surprisingly good places for vegans and in many veggie restaurants or shops it’s possible to buy a meat-free alternative which is absolutely delicious!

-What Do the Vietnamese Do?
+What Do the Vietnamese Do During Tết?

 Typically the first day of the year is spent with immediate family, the second for visiting friends and the third for temples.
 The temples will be filled with families giving prayers and offerings to bring good wishes.
-It’s also a great time for kids as they’re often given gifts and ‘lucky money’ in a red envelopes.
+It’s also a great time for kids as they’re often given gifts and ‘lucky money’ in red envelopes.

 Although you may not notice all of them, Tết is filled with fascinating holiday customs.
 At the start of the year people refrain from sweeping or cutting their nails and hair as to not get rid of good luck.
 Also the first person to enter a home in the new year has huge significance as it is again thought they bring either good or bad luck.
 Generally the head of the house or someone successful is the first person to be invited in after midnight in the hope of bringing a prosperous year.

-People traditionally are friendlier and optimistic at this time, however, are people always happy when they’re doing Christmas shopping?
-If you’re a fan of hustle and bustle then this can be quite an experience.
+People traditionally are friendlier and more optimistic at this time, however, are people always happy when they’re doing Christmas shopping?
+If you’re a fan of hustle and bustle then this can be quite an exciting experience.
 If you’re a country bumpkin who likes the slower pace of life you’re likely to have a heart attack.

 You’ll see people celebrating in the streets, perhaps throwing firecrackers and definitely burning sheets of lucky paper for their ancestors.
-The party atmosphere is easy to feel and in bigger cities public stages will be set up showing free entertainment, music and karaoke.
+The party atmosphere is easy to feel and in bigger cities public stages are set up showing free entertainment, music and karaoke.
 Drink driving is at it’s peak, so be vigilant on the roads and also be extra wary of police.
 At this time of year the ‘under the table’ culture in Vietnam goes into overdrive and lots of traffic police will want all the Dong they can get.

 Whilst the build up to Tết can be very manic, the days following are blissfully serene.
 This is definitely a family event and most Vietnamese will be at home feasting and celebrating together.
 The streets will be as empty as you’re ever likely to see them.
 In Hanoi and Ho Chi Minh City that’s really saying something.
-You can walk along the streets in peace, however Hanoi without beeping and surging traffic is like England without rain.
-It can be a pain in the arse but it won’t seem the same without it.
+You can walk along the streets in peace, however, Hanoi without beeping horns and surging traffic is like England without rain: It can be a pain in the arse but it won’t seem the same without it.

-One of the best way to experience Tet is with a local family.
+One of the best ways to experience Tet is with a local family.
 This may be difficult if you’re not spending much time in the country but if you get the chance to meet and bond with locals they may invite you to celebrate with them.
 This will be an incredible opportunity to experience the culture and hospitality and shouldn’t be passed up.

-Is it Going to Affect my Travelling?
+Is Tết Going to Affect Travelling in Vietnam?

-If there’s one thing that’s for certain it’s that Tết will definitely affect your travels.
+If there’s one thing that’s for certain it’s that travelling in Vietnam during Tết will be a very different experience to normal.
 It’s huge and happens across the whole country.
 Businesses will shut, attractions will close and everyone will be on the move either to their hometowns or on holiday.
 Whilst Tết is not necessarily a bad time of year to visit Vietnam, it’s important to know what you’re going up against.

 Being so busy, expect delays on all forms of transport and a nice increase in price.
 If you’re flying at this time of year, make sure you give yourself ample time to get to the airport because there will be traffic!

 After Tết traffic is not so bad as people will return to the cities bit by bit rather than the whole country at once.
 Smaller transport companies will slowly get back to schedule but it will take at least a week before it gets completely back to normal.

-Transport from travel agencies may be more expensive however it might not be anymore reliable than cheaper alternatives.
+Transport from travel agencies may be more expensive however it might not be any more reliable than cheaper alternatives.
 It’s quite common for travel agents to charge double the price and simply buy regular public transport tickets.
 You’ll get dropped off at the station and end up getting the same bus as everyone else but for a whopping price tag.

-Try to avoid long distance travel in the week building up to Tết
+- Try to avoid long distance travel in the week building up to Tết

-If you DO travel just before Tết make sure you book your tickets at least 1 month in advance
+- If you DO travel just before Tết make sure you book your tickets at least 1 month in advance

-Bring a book
+- Bring a book

-If you’re travelling to the airport give yourself a lot of time
+- If you’re travelling to the airport give yourself a lot of time

-Be prepared for delays and increased prices
+- Be prepared for delays and increased prices

-Make sure you contact the travel company before travel
+- Make sure you contact the travel company before travel

-In smaller, rural locations it may be more difficult to find accommodation during the holiday period.
+In smaller, rural locations it may be difficult to find accommodation during the holiday period.
 Family run guest houses will quite likely close so make sure you check online to see.
 If you do find a small guest house which is still open there’s a good chance you’ll be invited to the families celebrations which will be an incredible experience.

-Aim to stay in more developed areas for a wider variety of accommodation options
+- Aim to stay in more developed areas for a wider variety of accommodation options

-Smaller hostels and guesthouses are less likely to be stay open during Tết
+- Smaller hostels and guesthouses are less likely to be stay open during Tết

-Hotel prices can vary but will generally be under booked and easy to find
+- Hotel prices can vary but will generally be under booked and easy to find

-Find somewhere with self catering so you can cook for yourself and avoid hunting for restaurants
+- Find somewhere with self catering so you can cook for yourself and avoid hunting for restaurants

-Staying in a smaller guest houses will be a good way of experiencing cultural celebrations
+- Staying in a smaller guest houses will be a good way of experiencing cultural celebrations

 In the week leading up to Tết shops and markets are like swarming wasp nests, with everyone trying to get their shopping before the holiday.
 In touristy areas some shops stay open however they’re few and far between.
 If you’re staying outside of cities or well travelled spots then you may struggle.

-Shops will be busy building up to Tết
+- Shops will be busy building up to Tết

-Shops may shut or have little stock
+- Shops may shut or have little stock

-Stock up on water and necessities if you’re going to be in more rural locations
+- Stock up on water and necessities if you’re going to be in more rural locations

-Be prepared to walk to find an open shop
+- Be prepared to walk to find an open shop

 Restaurants, cafes and bars

-If you’re wanting a culinary tour of Vietnam, then this may not be the ideal time.
+If you’re wanting a culinary tour of Vietnam, then during Tết may not be the ideal time.
 Outside of busy tourist areas most restaurants will close over the holiday as families will eat together at home.
 In the last few years you could almost forget it’s a holiday in areas of Hanoi and HCMC and there’s quite a lively atmosphere.
 Although not all, bars, restaurants and cafes will remain open this can be a good time to meet some locals and learn a bit about the

-Expect higher prices, limited options and fewer places open
+- Expect higher prices, limited options and fewer places open

-If places are open, they’ll be in holiday mode, so go with a relaxed attitude
+- If places are open they’ll be in holiday mode so go with a relaxed attitude

-Embrace the holiday and if you see locals drinking and eating ask if you can join them
+- Embrace the holiday and if you see locals drinking and eating ask if you can join them

-If you’re going on the booze cruise then be respectful of the local culture
+- If you’re going on the booze cruise then be respectful of the local culture

-If you do find a good place to eat then fill up!
+- If you do find a good place to eat then fill up!

 Temples will be the only part of cities that remain very busy as most locals will visit them throughout the holiday.
 Most National Parks will still be open (or just not physically able to close) but it’s a good idea to call and check before.
 Popular destinations like Hoi An will be busy with local families, as will popular beaches close to cities so are to be avoided if you like peace and quiet.

-DEFINITELY go to visit temples to see local culture
+- DEFINITELY go to visit temples to see local culture

-take advantage of the quiet streets and explore the city or go for a run/cycle
+- Take advantage of the quiet streets and explore the city or go for a run/cycle

-Have an adventure in empty national parks
+- Have an adventure in empty national parks

-Save museums, galleries and mausoleums
+- Save museums, galleries and mausoleums

 Our Most Important Tip!

-Learn this phrase and say it when you meet or say goodbye to people;
+Learn this phrase and say it when you meet or say goodbye to people: chúc mừng năm mới

 It’s the Vietnamese phrase to say ‘happy new year’ and it’s sure to put a smile on any locals face.
 We were still saying it a month into the new year…